Ian2020/monica_reminder/README.md

 moment it has some restrictions but these could be fixed over time:

 * Hard-coded to send reminders at 0, 7 and 30 days ahead of an event.
-* Hard-coded to ignore any events older than a month.
 * Doesn't disable Monica's own reminder mechanism, so some duplicates may be received.